lycanthrobby/lycanthrobby/README.md

 Neito Monoma Irl yall, trust...trust!

-Im normally sitting with my friends or by myself in some random lil location...
-You'll mostly find me with these lovely folks!: Zev, Ed, Seb, Kitty, Kat, Amanda & Diivine

-<center><img src="IMG_2876.jpeg" alt="monoma"><center></center>

 Hi, so like...
 This is a major work in progress!
 This is my placholder for now.
 You can find more info on more strawpage!

+<center><img src="IMG_2876.jpeg" alt="monoma"><center></center>